-We are working to ensure best in class care is always available in Central Texas.
-We are also focused on improving the health —not just the healthcare — of our communities, by bringing resources to the table that go toward prevention.
+We are working to ensure that best-in-class care is always available in Central Texas.
+We are also focused on improving the health —not just the health care — of our communities, by bringing resources to the table that go toward prevention.
 While treatment will always be a major part of the services hospitals and medical facilities provide, our goal is to ensure families right here in Central Texas have more opportunities to prevent illness as much as possible.

 This is our vision for a healthy Austin.